Skip to content

 tmux kill-session -t test

-2. GPU Detection (Optional)
+2. Daemon + GPU detection (Optional)

 If you have NVIDIA GPUs, verify they're detected: